antrea-io/antrea/docs/feature-gates.md

 When using the OVS built-in kernel module (which is the most common case), your kernel version must be >= 4.6 (as opposed to >= 4.4 without this feature).

-### ClusterNetworkPolicy
+### AntreaPolicy

-`ClusterNetworkPolicy` is an Antrea-specific extension to K8s NetworkPolicies, which enables cluster admins to define security policies which apply to the entire cluster.
+`AntreaPolicy` enables Antrea ClusterNetworkPolicy and Antrea NetworkPolicy CRDs to be handled by Antrea controller. `ClusterNetworkPolicy` is an Antrea-specific extension to K8s NetworkPolicies, which enables cluster admins to define security policies which apply to the entire cluster. `Antrea NetworkPolicy` also complements K8s NetworkPolicies by supporting policy priorities and rule actions.
 Refer to this [document](network-policy.md) for more information.

 #### Requirements for this Feature